Review: THE WITCH (2015)

 After watching a few horror films that didn’t live up to my expectations, I knew there was a really great one out there that I would award a perfect score to, where the narrative really fit the story.
 And the atmosphere created with set design, music, acting, and cinematography all told a really satisfying tale.
-I thought I’d try to find said film, and after a lot of thought, I realized that film is The Witch, directed by Robert Eggers.
+I thought I’d try to find said film, and after a lot of thought, I realized that the film is The Witch, directed by Robert Eggers (The Northman, The Lighthouse).

 When William (Ralph Ineson), a member of a Puritan Plymouth colony circa

 So much is left up to the audience’s imagination, and The Witch wastes no time in horrifying.
 Director Robert Eggers has a lot of ground to cover with his story, and he does so efficiently with his cinematography.
 Notably with a scene in the first few minutes of the movie with no dialogue, and only an old woman’s hand, a fidgeting, naked baby, and a knife.
 Creeping, inevitable camerawork allows the film’s pace to march, and yet, every shot is used in as minimalistic a way as possible, ironic given its Puritan players.

 The dialogue is a pure wonder to behold, but it is a very clear barrier to accessible storytelling here.
 Eggers clearly made the move to have his actors lovingly recreate 1630’s New England with Middle English to give The Witch, a period horror, a feeling of authenticity.
 I don’t consider that a mark against the movie, however.
 It is a period movie, and if it’s not palatable for the audience, Netflix comes with subtitles.
 The reason why I say ‘accessible’ and not a barrier to ‘good’ storytelling here is because even the mildly patient moviegoers can figure out Egger’s story here, and the actor ensemble does an excellent job of making their intended actions simple.